 Wind scar is a rather poetic name, isn’t it?
-And it happens just as you might imagine — when windy conditions in the grove cause leaves or twigs or even airborne grit to repeatedly brush up against the fruit's exterior.
-As long as the scars are healed and dry, there’s nothing wrong with your fruit.
+And it happens just as you might imagine — when windy conditions in the grove cause leaves or twigs or even airborne grit to repeatedly brush up against the fruit’s exterior.
+As long as the scars are healed and dry, they do not signal anything wrong with the fruit.

 This grapefruit looks to have suffered a repeated sandpaper-like exposure to, say, a neighboring branch.
 Most often the initial abrasions happen when the fruit is just a few weeks old.
 Scar tissue forms, and then grows as the fruit grows.